How can systems designed to be neutral and fair still discriminate? What happens when algorithms are biased, and how can we fix these problems?

 In-processing Modifications

 In-processing modifications adjust the AI algorithm during training.
 This prevents biased patterns from being learned.
 Regularization techniques are used to penalize biased behavior.
+By incorporating fairness constraints directly into the learning algorithms, these modifications help to ensure that the model’s performance is equitable across different demographic groups.
+This proactive approach is essential for developing robust AI systems that are sensitive to social implications.

 Post-processing Corrections